Region & Language Selector

 Gunn-Rita Dahle wins her 1st XCO World Championships.

-Still a relatively fresh face within the Merida MTB team that was only launched a year ago, Gunn-Rita Dahle Flesjå finds the support and backup she needs to perform at the highest level.
-While her career is unrivalled, the year 2002 certainly stands out as she is able to secure her first XCO World Championships for herself and the Merida brand in Kaprun, Austria.
-Over the years, countless championship and World Cup titles will follow, making Gunn-Rita Dahle Flesjå and Merida one of the most successful partnerships in the world of cross-country racing.
+Still a relatively fresh face within the Merida MTB team, Gunn-Rita Dahle Flesjå managed to secure her first XCO World Championship in Kaprun, Austria.
+Gunn-Rita Dahle Flesjå and Merida went on to become one of the most successful partnerships in the world of cross-country racing.

 To make the Merida factory more efficient Ike worked with Toyota to develop just in time production principles but realised he couldn’t do it alone.
 He couldn’t run a just in time operation without reliable suppliers.